1 hour. Repeatable for maximum 6 hours credit. . 2 hours lab per week.

 A - F (Traditional)

-By the end of this course, students will be able to perform exercises on pointe at the barre with correct placement.
+By the end of this course, students will be able to execute barre exercises, developing strength on pointe, and continue development of ballet technique skills.

-By the end of this course, students will be able to execute exercises on pointe in the center.
+By the end of this course, students will be able to perform center exercises on pointe, developing coordination and movement quality.

-By the end of this course, students will be able to demonstrate knowledge of ballet vocabulary applied to pointe.
+By the end of this course, students will be able to review classical ballet vocabulary.

-By the end of this course, students will be able to discuss theoretical elements of pointe technique skills.
+By the end of this course, students will be able to explore theory of pointe technique skills that extend from ballet technique including placement, musicality, and stylistic elements.

-By the end of this course, students will be able to display strength and control when dancing on with musicality, and correct stylistic elements.
+By the end of this course, students will be able to introduce study and practice selected variations from the classical ballet repertoire.

 Topical Outline